-Perimenopause, or the menopausal transition, is the time leading up to menopause which often begins in the mid-40s, and is associated with lots of bothersome symptoms such as hot flushes and mood swings.
-Menopause is defined as 12 months after the last period, and the average age of menopause in the US in 51 years old.
+Perimenopause, or the menopausal transition, is the time leading up to menopause which often begins in the mid-40s, and is associated with lots of bothersome symptoms such as hot flashes and mood swings.
+Menopause is defined as 12 months after the last period, and the average age of menopause in the US is 51 years old.
 It can be difficult to know if you are in menopause and not just experiencing irregular periods in the perimenopausal phase.
 The postmenopausal period is any time after menopause.

 Menopause is NOT a disease or a disorder and is a natural biological process.
-However, the changes that occur are very real and can be extremely frustrating especially because (as usual) menopause is hardly discussed as a society, symptoms are often “normalized” and people do not know that treatment and help even exist!
+However, the changes that occur are very real and can be extremely frustrating, especially because (as usual) menopause is hardly discussed as a society, symptoms are often “normalized” and people do not know that treatment and help even exist!

 During menopause estrogen levels begin to decrease which may lead to the following common signs and symptoms: